Lars Nootbaar Player Props: Cardinals vs. Guardians

 Guardians Pitching Rankings

-- The 7.6 strikeouts per nine innings compiled by the Guardians pitching staff ranks 29th in the league.

-- The Guardians have the ninth-ranked team ERA across all league pitching staffs (3.86).
+- The Guardians' 3.79 team ERA ranks eighth across all league pitching staffs.

-- Bibee (1-1) takes the mound for the Guardians in his sixth start of the season.
-He has a 3.18 ERA in 28 1/3 innings pitched, with 25 strikeouts.
+- Gaddis makes the start for the Guardians, his sixth of the season.
+He is 1-1 with a 5.26 ERA and 17 strikeouts in 25 2/3 innings pitched.

-- His last time out was on Sunday against the New York Mets, when the righty tossed six innings, surrendering two earned runs while giving up seven hits.
+- The righty last pitched on Monday against the Chicago White Sox, when he threw six scoreless innings while giving up two hits.

-- In five games this season, the 24-year-old has amassed a 3.18 ERA and 7.9 strikeouts per nine innings, while giving up a batting average of .250 to opposing batters.
+- The 25-year-old has put up an ERA of 5.26, with 6 strikeouts per nine innings, in six games this season.
+Opponents are hitting .245 against him.

 © 2023 Data Skrive.
 All rights reserved.